 External Boundaries Examples

 External boundaries include (but are not limited to):

 - Boundaries most often cause problems in relationships when they are invisible.
 Without defined boundaries, our boundaries will likely be violated.
 Conversations about boundaries don’t have to be Big Serious Conversations™, they can be as simple as saying, “I’m going to be out of town this weekend.
 I’m looking forward to getting a break from everything, so please don’t contact me unless it’s an emergency,” or “Please let me know if you won’t be there so I can make other plans.”

 - Time is precious, and setting boundaries around time is one of the easiest external boundaries to set.

-- Example: “I can’t do a girls weekend, but I’d love to spend the day with you” or “I’m having a backyard barbecue this Saturday from 5:30 to 8 PM, can you come?”
-Letting people know the limits of our time, like when things begin and when they will and is a boundary that can care for ourselves, others, and our relationships.
+- Example: “I can’t do a girl’s weekend, but I’d love to spend the day with you,” or “I’m having a backyard barbecue this Saturday from 5:30 to 8 PM, can you come?”
+Letting people know the limits of our time, like when things begin and when they will end, is a boundary that can care for ourselves, others, and our relationships.

 - Choosing to be mindfully present.